pollfish/docs/android/universal.md

 <br/><br/>

-> **You are ready to go live.
+> **You are ready to go live!
 Sign your app with a release key and publish to any app store**

 ---

 <br/><br/><br/><br/>

+In this section we will list several options that can be used to control Pollfish surveys behaviour, how to listen to several notifications or how be eligible to more targeted (high-paid) surveys.

 ### 7.1.
 ParamsBuilder available options (optional)